SacraDoctrina/SacraDoctrina/Theology of Culture/Theology of Music.md

     “Calvin also makes his most unrestricted, positive evaluation of music when he claims that among the things that provide recreation (volupté ) for humans, music is the first, or close to first, and should be considered a gift of God.
 As for the moral use of music, Calvin refers to Plato, who said that one of the most powerful tools to move and change human manners is music. ...
 Like Luther, Calvin also comprehended the good and bad forces of music.”[^110]

     “Both Luther an Calvin state that music is performed ad Dei gloriam , for the glory of God.
 However, their approaches to human creativity in words and melodies differ.
 For Calvin, music is performed for the glory of God only when human creativity is minimized and the Word of God is clearly uttered.
 For Luther, full human creativity is required to celebrate the glory of the Lord.
-Luther’s idea is also consisteent in relationship with visual arts.
+Luther’s idea is also consisteent in relationship with **visual arts**.
 In fact, Luther admonisched artists to invent details that is not told in the Bible when painting pictures of the biblical stories.”[^111]

 * Johann Sebastian Bach